liran4200/safe-pairing-app/README.md

 ⚠️ ***Important!
 Since Jan 1st 2019, eosio/eos-dev docker image in docker hub is deprecated.
-Starting from that time, eosio-project-boilerplate-simple is building its own docker image based on eos and eosio.cdt instead of pulling eosio/eos-dev.*** ⚠️
+Starting from that time, safe-pairing-app is building its own docker image based on eos and eosio.cdt instead of pulling eosio/eos-dev.*** ⚠️

 # Overview
-NoteChain demonstrates the eosio platform running a blockchain as a local single node test net with a simple DApp, NoteChain.
-NoteChain allows users to create and update notes.
-This guide uses scripts, containing relevant commands, which will show you how to install, build and run NoteChain, and by doing so will demonstrate:
+SafePairing  demonstrates the eosio platform running a blockchain as a local single node test net with a  DApp, SafePairing.
+SafePairing allows users to update their DNA sequence and compare with another user.
+This guide uses scripts, containing relevant commands, which will show how to install, build and run SafePairing, and by doing so will demonstrate:

 - Downloading and running eosio in docker;
 - Managing your docker container;